Boncuklu Tarla: Architecture

-Boncuklu Tarla has four forms of spaces within the village.
-The first is the communal building followed by domestic housing, storage spaces and non-constructed communal spaces.
+Boncuklu Tarla displays four different forms of communal space usage within the village.
+These usages range from communal building to domestic housing, storage spaces, and unconstructed or open communal spaces.
 The communal building, sometimes referred to as the temple, is located in the centre amongst houses varying in shape and size.
-These homes are either circular or sub rectangular in shape while the communal building is the only structure that is rectangular.
-This construction came about during the tenth millennium BCE when rectangular buildings were first revealed.
+These homes are either circular or partially rectangular in shape while the communal building is the only structure that is rectangular.
+This construction originates from the tenth millennium BC during which time the rectangular buildings were first revealed.
 The rectangular plan was slow to be adopted systematically during this time.
-Therefore, the adoption of this structure shape may have started with the construction of the Boncuklu Tarla communal.
-The head of the excavation team has stated that there may have been buildings up to eight stories high, reaching a height of seven meters.
+Therefore the adoption of this designed shape of buildings up to eight stories high, reaching a height of seven meters, might have begun with the construction of the communal building of Boncuklu Tarla.
+The head of the excavation team has speculated that buildings up to eight stories high and reaching a height of seven metres could have been possible.